 NomadNet is a desktop Terminal-based option with some features such as website-esque pages; while Sideband is a GUI app for both desktop and Android which is somewhat easier to use and can send images and files in chats.

-Reticulum MeshChat is still being developed, but its goal is to be even easier to use than Sideband, while keeping most of both Sideband and NomadNet's features.
-It also adds even more features like voice calling and voice messages, all still working over LoRa.
+Reticulum MeshChat's goal is to be even easier to use than Sideband, while keeping most of both Sideband and NomadNet's features.
+It has a very nice interface and adds even more features like voice calling and voice messages, while still working over LoRa.

 To install any of the clients, follow the instructions on their Github pages: